We all love to have a clean car – start your own business today

 As with any service industry business – you need to have competitive prices for the services that you offer.
 It’s important to do some market research in your area as to what your competitors are charging for which services.
-People will pay a little more if the service that they receive is outstanding – but the quality of your work must justify the price.

 Important factors to consider: